JFtechOfficial/FCPX-macro-keyboard/README.md

 # FCPX Macro Keyboard
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](http://makeapullrequest.com)

-Convert any kind of usb keyboard into a fully programmable macro keyboard for FCPX.
-Add MIDI controls using your smartphone/tablet.
+<strong>Convert any kind of usb keyboard into a fully programmable macro keyboard for FCPX.

+Add MIDI controls using your smartphone/tablet. </strong>

 You can also read this in [Italiano🇮🇹](README-it-IT.md)

 ## 🚀 Getting started